Author: Martin Kovacs

 Family assistance pros:

-- Fast and fewer hurdles – rather than spending years getting funds together, parental assistance can facilitate quick entry into the property market.
+- Fast and fewer hurdles – rather than spending years saving for a deposit, parental assistance can facilitate quick entry into the property market

 Family assistance cons: